|

 bow anchor with plenty of scope, as well a stern anchor to

+keep us pointed into the wind.
 Despite the winds, it was a smooth and pleasant

 anchorage.
 The next day I got two new lures, and one